davidvrba/Apache-Spark-for-Data-Engineers/README.md

 # Apache-Spark-for-Data-Engineers
-Apache Spark training

 This is a code base that serves as acompanying content for Spark Training lectured and prepared by David Vrba.

 ## Training Description
-This training is oriented on the internals of Spark SQL with the objective to achive efficient execution for Spark jobs.

 This training is oriented on three areas of Spark SQL.
-The first are are Spark internals with detailed description of what is happening under the cover when a query is send for execution.
+The first area are Spark internals with detailed description of what is happening under the cover when a query is sent for execution.
 The second area are optimizations based on proper understanding of the query plan.
-And finaly the last one is data layout or how to prepare data using Spark for analytical queries.
+And finaly the last one is related to the data layout in the file system or how to prepare data using Spark for analytical queries.

+## Training Format
+* 6 hours
+* 50% theory, 50% hands on

 ## Objectives of the training
 * Learn how Spark SQL module works under the hood